-With the help of these values, laboratories can also use urinalysis to detect signs of other problems:
+With the help of these results, laboratories can also detect signs of other problems:

 Cholesterol crystals can be caused by high levels of cholesterol in the urine, for example.

-Urinary casts are usually a sign of kidney disease, such as an of the renal pelvis.
+Urinary casts are usually a sign of kidney disease, such as an inflammation of the renal pelvis.